rapidwebltd/rw-git-deployment/README.md

 This system is still in development.
 We are aiming for the following deployment features.

-* Installation/updating of backend component using `composer`
+* Installation/updating of backend component using `composer` - Done
 * Automated running of `gulp` tasks
 * Changing of *nix file and directory permissions